The Report Card:

 Status: Completed

-In conjunction with recommendation #1, the definition of sexual misconduct is being abolished from existing policies.
+In conjunction with recommendation #1, the definition of sexual misconduct has been abolished from existing policies.
 This has come in conjunction with an introduction of sexual assault as a standalone item.
 In accordance with the Criminal Code, sexual assault is now defined as ‘intentional, non-consensual touching of a sexual nature’.

 This leaves the CAF with three key definitions to refer to: